JacobDeveloperGithub/UnityDataSystem/README.md

   }
 ```

-[x] Write save and load functionality as well
+[x] Write save and load functions (Can use an ISave interface or something, these will generally look the same)

 ```cs
     public void Save(){